Home Warranty Appliance Coverage: What's Covered and What's Not

 • Most home warranties cover refrigerators, dishwashers, ovens, washers, and dryers

-• Portable and countertop appliances are almost never covered
+• Portable, countertop, and smart-only devices are almost never covered

 Trusted by Thousands